sciencehub_quantum_thumb

 "Career-wise, moving to Denmark isn't just about continuing on the same path.
 It's about expanding it."

-For Ji, Denmark offers something beyond professional opportunity: a framework where career, family, and long-term impact can evolve together.
+For Ji, Denmark offers exciting and promising professional opportunities and a framework where career, family, and long-term impact can evolve together.

 SoD_Science Hub_Interview_Ji_Imageing a human brain